Skip to content

 1. Introduction and Setup

 Distributed training jobs differ according to the infrastructure of the underlying system.
-This tutorial will introduce how to launch multi-node jobs on Isambard-AI to make use of the Slingshot 11 High Speed Network (hsn) using MPI and NCCL (Nvidia Collective Communications Library).
+This tutorial will introduce how to launch multi-node jobs on Isambard-AI to make use of the Slingshot 11 High Speed Network (hsn) using MPI (Message Passing Interface) and NCCL (Nvidia Collective Communications Library).

 Distributed overview